Stochastic Graphlet Embedding: High Order Stochastic Graphlets

-with $1_{\{\}}$ being the indicator function.
-Hence, node sampling is achieved in one of the following ways: \begin{itemize} \item $P_{t,w}$ (random walks): in order to expand a currently generated graphlet with neighbours of $u$ that possibly have similar visual features/attributes. \item $P_{t,r}$ (restarts): in order to continue the expansion of the currently generated graphlet using other nodes if the set of edges connected to $u$ is fully exhausted. \end{itemize} Finally, if $(u,v) \in E$ and $(u,v) \notin A_{t-1}$, then the aggregated sets of nodes and edges at step $t$ are updated as:
+here $P_{t,w}(v|u)$ corresponds to the conditional probability of a random walk from node $u$ to its neighbor $v$ {set to uniform (if graphs are label/attribute-free) or set proportional to the label/attribute similarity between nodes $u$, $v$ otherwise}, and $P_{t,r}(v)$ is the probability to restart the random walk from an already visited node $v \in U_{t-1}$, defined as $P_{t,r}(v) = 1_{\{v \in U_{t-1} \}} \ . \ \frac{1}{|U_{t-1}|}$, with $1_{\{\}}$ being the indicator function.
+In the definition of $P_{t}(v|u)$, the coefficient $\alpha \in [0,1]$ controls the trade-off between random walks and restarts, and it is set to $\frac{1}{2}$ in practice.
+This choice of $\alpha$ provides an equilibrium between two processes (either ``continue the random walk'' from the last visited node or ``restart this random walk'' from another node); when $\alpha \gg \frac{1}{2}$ the algorithm gives preference to "continue" and this may statistically bias the sampling by giving preference to ``chain-like'' graphlet structures (that favor the increase of their depth/diameter) while $\alpha \ll \frac{1}{2}$ results into ``tree-like'' graphlet structures (that favor the increase of their width).
+Considering this model, graphlet sampling is achieved following two steps: \begin{itemize} \item Random walks: in order to expand a currently generated graphlet with a neighbor $v$ of the (last) node $u$ visited in that graphlet which possibly has similar visual features/attributes. \item Restarts: in order to continue the expansion of the currently generated graphlet using other nodes if the set of edges connected to $u$ is fully exhausted. \end{itemize} Finally, if $(u,v) \in E$ and $(u,v) \notin A_{t-1}$, then the aggregated sets of nodes and edges at step $t$ are updated as:

-which is shown in \lin{alg:extractgrahletsdfs:updateVN}.
-It is to be noted that the \alg{alg:extractgrahletsdfs} iterates $M$ times and in each iteration it generates a graphlet with number of edges equal to $T$.
-From that, one can evidently extract $T$ graphlets respectively with edges $1,\ldots, T$.
-Hence, with two parameters $M$ and $T$, our stochastic graphlet parsing algorithm results in total $M\times T$ graphlets.
-As it is obvious, \alg{alg:extractgrahletsdfs} is highly parallelizable and hence efficient enough to extract huge number of graphlets from a graph $G$.
+which is also shown in \lin{alg:extractgrahletsdfs:updateVN} of Algorithm~1.\\ This algorithm iterates $M$ times and, at each iteration, it generates $T$ graphlets including $1,\ldots,T$ edges; in total, it generates $M\times T$ graphlets.
+Note that \alg{alg:extractgrahletsdfs} is already efficient on single CPU configurations -- and also highly parallelizable on multiple CPUs -- so it is suitable to parse and extract huge collections of graphlets from graphs.